Power up your investments with automatic contributions

 How can you help your portfolio grow without overthinking it?
 With automatic transfers, a dead simple yet effective trick up any investor's sleeve.

 With a pre-authorized contribution program (called an Automatic Savings Plan at Tangerine), you can transfer a set amount of money to your investment or savings account automatically on a regular basis.
 At times when markets might be experiencing volatility, having regular automatic contributions to your investments can help you avoid emotional decisions and invest for your future.
+Read on to find out how this works.

-No need to time the markets (Dollar-Cost Averaging)
+No need to time the markets (dollar-cost averaging)

 An automatic approach to investing removes concerns about whether it's a good time to invest, because investing a fixed amount of money regularly means you automatically buy more units when prices are lower and fewer when prices are higher.
 This is commonly called dollar-cost averaging.
 Over time, purchasing units at different prices can smooth out potential volatility.